Francisco de Paula de Borbón y Castellví: Early life and career

-Francisco de Paula was born at Toulouse, France, the third child of Infante Enrique of Spain (son of Infante Francisco de Paula of Spain and Princess Luisa Carlotta of the Two Sicilies) and his morganatic wife, Elena María de Castellví y Shelly (1821–1863), daughter of Antonio de Castellví y Fernández de Córdoba, Count of Castellá, and Margarita Shelly y McCarthy.
+Francisco de Paula was born in Toulouse, France, the third child of Infante Enrique of Spain (son of Infante Francisco de Paula of Spain and Princess Luisa Carlotta of the Two Sicilies) and his morganatic wife, Elena María de Castellví y Shelly (1821–1863), daughter of Antonio de Castellví y Fernández de Córdoba, Count of Castellá, and Margarita Shelly y McCarthy.
 His mother was of Valencian and Irish ancestry.
-His parents' marriage was not approved by Queen Isabella II, and they were married in secret in Rome.
+His parents had married secretly in Rome, as their union was not approved by Queen Isabella II.
 Once they returned to Spain, the couple was exiled to Bayonne, and they later settled in Toulouse.
 He had three brothers and one sister.

 His early years were spent between Spain and France.
 On 12 March 1870, his father challenged Antoine, Duke of Montpensier, to a duel.
 The duel ended in the shooting and death of his father.
 His brother Enrique refused to accept the 30,000 pesetas that the Duke of Montepensier offered to pay as compensation for his act.
 He and his siblings were adopted by their uncle, Francisco de Asís.

 Like his brothers, Francisco proved to have good military skills.
 Initially, he joined the Carlist army, but after the restoration of the monarchy, he joined the army of his cousin, Alfonso XII, in 1875.
 That year, he was appointed brigadier general in the island of Cuba, which at that time was still a colony of Spain.

 Francisco de Paula was known at the time to claim for himself the erstwhile French throne, after the death in 1883 of the pretender Henri, Count of Chambord.
-His claim caused numerous headaches for the queen regent, Maria Christina, which resulted in two months of imprisonment for Francisco de Paula in Santoña in 1898.
-In 1927, his cousin Alfonso XIII awarded him the Order of the Golden Fleece.
+His claim caused numerous headaches for the queen regent, Maria Christina, which resulted in two months of imprisonment for Francisco de Paula at Santoña in 1898.
+His cousin Alfonso XIII awarded him the Order of the Golden Fleece in 1927.

 Marriage and family

-In Havana, he met his first wife, María Luisa de La Torre y Bassave (1856–1887), daughter of José Maria de La Torre y Armenteros, a wealthy Cuban landowner.
+In Havana, he met his first wife, María Luisa de la Torre y Bassave (1856–1887), daughter of José Maria de la Torre y Armenteros, a wealthy Cuban landowner.
 They married in Havana on 15 September 1877 but settled in Madrid, where four of their five children were born.